Guilleber/IFT6135-A1P3/README.md

 To setup the project, please download the source code and create two additional folders "Models/" and "Data/".
 "Models/" will contain the model's parameters file once the training is completed.
 "Data/" should contain three sub-folders "train/", "valid/" and "test/" each one containing the corresponding dataset part splitted in two "Cat/" and "Dog/" folders.

 The following instructions must be executed using Python 3 (tested on Python 3.6.2) with the following libraries:
--Pytorch 1.0 (other versions may not work)
+- Pytorch 1.0 (other versions may not work)
--Numpy
+- Numpy
--ImageIO
+- ImageIO
--Pillow
+- Pillow

 We applied a data augmentation technic to improve the results of our network.